JkmAS/CompassDirectoryBrowser/README.md

 -----

 This <a href="https://github.com/JkmAS/CompassDirectoryBrowser/tree/extended">extended version</a> creates coauthors.
 Version provides additional functionality compared to the basic version.
-C

 Installation
 ------------